-such as individuals' educational background and age is included.
+Next, we merge the firm-level data with individual-level data from the Longitudinal Integration Database for Health Insurance and Labour Market Studies (LISA), which covers the universe of Swedish residents who are at least 16 years old.
+Information such as individuals' educational background and age is included.
 By combining the firm- and individual-level data, we are able to match information about the workers with their respective workplaces.
 For instance, we are able to observe how many workers within a firm have a certain type of education, workers' age, and importantly for our purposes, their previous workplace.

 Since we are interested in recruitment to leading positions in firms, we exploit the occupational classification of workers, which is contained in LISA.
 Occupations are classified according to the Standard for Swedish Occupational Classification (SSYK, rev 1996), which corresponds to the International Standard Classification of Occupations (ISCO-88).
-SSYK ranks occupations into ten hierarchical main levels.
-19 The levels are based on the skills required to perform a certain job and its complexity.
+SSYK ranks occupations into ten hierarchical main levels.18 The levels are based on the skills required to perform a certain job and its complexity.
 The top two categories are 'Managers' (SSYK 1) and 'Professionals' (SSYK 2), and these are of our main interest.
 For instance, these categories include CEOs, mathematicians, engineers and economists.
 The SSYK variable entered the LISA database in 2001, which restricts our analysis to the time period 2001-2010.

 Finally, we limit our analysis to small and medium sized firms for reasons already explained and remove extreme outliers.
 We define an SME as a firm with at most 249 employees during a particular year (OECD 2005).
-The resulting unbalanced panel dataset encompasses approximately 139,000 and 167,000 firms in the final and ending years 2001 and 2010, respectively ('Appendix' Table A2).20
+The resulting unbalanced panel dataset encompasses approximately 139,000 and 167,000 firms in the years 2001 and 2010, respectively.19